havocked/BitcoinRate/README.md

 ## Documentation

 The [documentation](./docs) is generate with [Jazzy](https://github.com/realm/jazzy).
-We can re-generate an update documentation with the following commandline :
+We can re-generate an updated version of the documentation with the following command-line :

 ```
 jazzy --min-acl internal -x -workspace,BitcoinRate.xcworkspace,-scheme,BitcoinRate